 - If not, unfortunately, we do not have job opportunities for you right now.
 However, we suggest you turn on your job alert, so we can send you future job openings as soon as we have new ones for you in your visa eligibility.
 The executive order and COVID-19 economic crisis won’t last forever.
 So, we recommend you work on your resume in the meantime and be ready for when jobs will be available again.
 It will allow you to save several days on preparation once everything reopens.

-3. Check With Your Nearest U.S. Embassy/Consulate
+3. Check Wait Time with the U.S. Embassy/Consulate

 Is your closest U.S. embassy/consulate open to the public and does it issue non-immigrant visas?